Wurst-Imperium/WurstClient.net/_posts/2015-10-01-How-to-Use-Survival-OP-Sign.md

 ---
 After the release of Wurst 2.5, a lot of people asked me how to use the new Survival OP-Sign mod.
 So today I'm going to explain that.

-In the following video, I'm going to walk you through the entire process of using OP-Sign, with everything explained in detail and no step skipped.
+In [this video](https://www.youtube.com/watch?v={{ page.video-id }}), I'm going to walk you through the entire process of using OP-Sign, with everything explained in detail and no step skipped.

 <!--read more-->